dje-dev/Ceres/README.md

 substantial information captured in the full memory-resident search tree.

-* An "uncertainty boosting" technique slightly incentivizes exploration at nodes with high uncertainty (historical variability of backed-up node evaluationss), in the spirit of the UCB algorithm's optimism (more variability might signal more potential upside, and/or indicates that the marginal information gain of further visits is higher).
+* An "uncertainty boosting" technique slightly incentivizes exploration at nodes with high uncertainty (historical variability of backed-up node evaluations), in the spirit of the UCB algorithm's optimism (more variability might signal more potential upside, and/or indicates that the marginal information gain of further visits is higher).

-* Extensive use is made of fairly fine-grained parallelism to speed up many operations, using the .NET Thread Parallel Library (TPL) for covenience and high efficiency.
+* Extensive use is made of fairly fine-grained parallelism to speed up many operations, using the .NET Thread Parallel Library (TPL) for convenience and high efficiency.

 * Critical components of the engine have been extensively optimized with the help of tools such as Intel vTune and careful attention to processor